UnicoLab/keras-model-registry/docs/api/metrics.md

 # 📊 Metrics API Reference

 Welcome to the KMR Metrics documentation!
-All metrics are designed to work exclusively with **Keras 3** and provide custom implementations for specialized evaluation tasks.
+All metrics are designed to work exclusively with **Keras 3** and provide specialized statistical measurements for model analysis and anomaly detection tasks.

 !!! tip "What You'll Find Here"
     Each metric includes detailed documentation with: